eye-division/jeniross/_gallery/street-art-project.md

 ---
-title: Street Art project
+title: '"Look/See" Street Art project'
-description_markdown:
+description_markdown: >-
+  A number of shops in Farnham lent their windows for a month to showcase the work of artists working in different media.
+I chose Leighton's Optician for my series of 28 collage faces titled "Look/See".
 homepage_description_markdown:
-frontpage: true
+frontpage: false
 gallery_date:
 permalink:
 archive: false